 My passion for design returned as I discovered these new fantastic games that had revolutionized the board game world, and I built games such as Disaster on Everest, The Horsemen of Buzkashi

 My collection grew from a handful of games to over 100 games within a year or so.
 I took up all the shelves in the closet that my wife had just put in to store the children's toys.
 Then it spilled into another set of bookshelves and finally into my car trunk.
 We're still working on finding space for them all.

 Today, I am very fortunate to have a wife who is understanding and often even plays some games with me.
 I have two kids, 18 and 15, who my sister says I had just so that I would always have someone to game with.
 My daughter is off to college at UCF and I was very proud when she asked if she could take my copy of Kingsburg

 with her.
 I am also fortunate to have found a group of gamers who share similar tastes and gaming styles to me, and so I get to play games a lot.

-I have recently been fortunate enough to find a publisher for my game designs with Victory Point Games
+I have also recently found a publisher for some of my game designs with Victory Point Games

 .
-Through them, I have been able to publish Circus Train (First Edition)
+Through them, I have been able to publish Circus Train (Second edition)

 , Disaster on Everest